PedroChaparro/PI202202-alako-backend/docker/README.md

 	> Note that all previous files will be destroyed.

-	> The HDFS is stored in the local `hdfs` directory.
+	> The HDFS is stored in the local `files/hdfs` directory.
 And it's inaccessible by default.
 Windows users must use a linux-like file system, such as __cygwin__.

 ## Run All

-> Make sure you already import a file.
+> Run all is only for development

 1. Start the services by running docker compose as follows: